 Band Assembly passes acts and resolutions, allocates revenue, ratifies appointments of commissioners, oversees the Office of Management and Budget and the Office of the Revisor of Statutes, and more.

-During regular session, Band Assembly conducts formal business every Wednesday at 10:00AM during regular legislative session.
+During regular session, Band Assembly typically conducts formal business every Wednesday at 10:00AM.
 You may view the Band Assembly meetings in-person at the Government Center or via live-streaming.

 - Please find the Band's Constitution and Statutes on the Tribal Register.

 Secretary-Treasurer, Speaker of the Assembly